ScionicTechDev/ScionicTechDev/README.md

 - Data pipeline or dashboard,
 - Or just a tech consultation...

-👉 **I’m open to collaborations, freelance projects, and full-time opportunities.**
+👉 **Open to collaborations, freelance projects, and full-time opportunities.**

 📧 Reach out: [connect@scionic.tech]